 I understood the uprooting, because I'm the son of Italian immigrants, and since my childhood I've always lived in the traditions of this country.
 But I noticed in my parents and my grandmother the sadness for the distant homeland.
 They had to emigrate before the Second World War, the situation there was very difficult, so they decided to come to Argentina.

-I am the son of Italian immigrants, and my grandparents and my parents came from Italy to Argentina.
-As often with the memories of those who migrate, they remembered their distant homeland, their happy moments and happy memories.
-They came for a better future, leaving behind the wars they had there, the Second World War, looking for a new place in the world but with deep roots.
+My family came for a better future, leaving behind the wars they had there, the Second World War, looking for a new place in the world but with deep roots.

 This was their way of being refugees.
 And this is what I always lived among – memories, landscapes described by stories, traditions, foods and flavours of those parts.
 I always felt a sad longing in my parents and grandparents for their homeland.

-He identifies with murals, therefore depicts his works as only part of a particular setting, as a small portion of a large mural – following the concept of a camera which selects only a part and not the whole.
+I identify with murals, therefore depicts his works as only part of a particular setting, as a small portion of a large mural – following the concept of a camera which selects only a part and not the whole.
 But that small portion represents the entirety.

 Self-taught in the classics, but also in comics, cartoon and advertising techniques, I specialize mainly in drawing, which is the basis for my works.
 I don't make sketches, but bring a work, which is already determined in the head, directly on the canvas.
 This is an expression of creative freedom, already thought out, but without following a sketch - which I'd consider copying.

 I deepen my study of drawing, of human anatomy, of objects, of the incursions of light and darkness, of light and shadow, so that when I paint an object I don't take it to paint it, but imagine it, subtracting the influence of color and form as a whole.